stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 ### Buy Quiz

 _Below are some business factors to consider when deciding whether to buy a software component from a 3rd party vendor .
-Choose whether each is enhanced or diminished if you decide to buy._
+Choose whether each is enhanced or diminished if you decide to buy_.

 - Your uniqueness with respect to your competitors: diminished
 - The amount of staff time required to develop the product of which the component is a part: enhanced